rulewis/journey-optimizer.en/help/using/allow-list.md

 ---
 title: Allow list
-description: Learn how to use the allow list.
+description: Learn how to use the allowed list.
 feature: Deliverability
 topic: Content Management
 role: User